 6. You still need a reader.

 I’ve seen self-tapes where the actor stares off-screen during another character’s lines, but there’s no reader there.
 It’s hard to watch these because I can see the actor struggle to “hear” the other characters.
 Do yourself a favor and ask a friend (preferably an actor) to read with you so the whole thing is more realistic.

 7. Light, frame, and sound matter a lot.

 While I encourage actors to shoot self-tapes on their smartphones rather than seek out a professional setup, you do still have to keep a few things in mind:

 - Framing: Make sure you’re the focus of the shot against a blank background.

 - Lighting: You don’t need to own lights but do make sure you’re in a well-lit room with lots of natural light that will be even on your face.
 We want to see your whole face, so be wary of shadows.

 - Sound: Find a quiet place with little to no background noise—even a loud fan or air conditioner can distract from the quality of the self-tape and make it difficult for the CD to hear you.

-Remember: Casting directors want you to be The One.
-I hope these tips help you nail your next audition and leave you full of inspiration for your future.
+Remember: Casting directors want you to be "the one."
+I hope these tips help you nail your next audition, whether it's in person or self-taped.